-Paddle the Border: [2017 is the 14th year] This event starts with a canoe and kayak paddle on the Connecticut River held semi-annually in both May and October.
-Event sponsors include NCC, Bradford Conservation Commission, Haverhill Recreation Commission, & Lower Cohase Chamber of Commerce.
-The Paddle is followed by a cookout provided by the Wells River/Woodsville Rotary Club, live music by Strawberry Farm Band, and displays set up by Community groups to promote historical, cultural, educational, and environmental information about the Connecticut River Valley.
-The May paddle goes from the Woodsville Community Field to Bedell Bridge State Park (2017 date Sunday May 21).
-The October Paddle goes from the Newbury/Haverhill Crossing boat launch to Bugbee Landing in Bradford (2017 date Sunday October 1).
+Event sponsors include Newbury Conservation Commission, Haverhill Recreation Commission, Cohase Chamber of Commerce and Bradford Conservation Commission, with support from Upper Valley Land Trust and Upper Valley Trails Alliance.
+The Paddle is followed by a cookout provided by the Cohase Lions Club, live music by Strawberry Farm Band, and displays set up by Community groups to promote historical, cultural, educational, and environmental information about the Connecticut River Valley.

-Trail Maintenance is a year round effort.
-The most effective way to maintain the trail system is by utilizing volunteers.
+Trail Maintenance is a year-round effort.
+The most effective way to maintain the trail system is by using volunteers.
 What a great way to enjoy the outdoors and assist others at the same time.
-If you are not familiar with the hiking trails in Newbury and/or would like to volunteer your time, please contact any NCC member and we will gladly show you the trails.
+If you are not familiar with the hiking trails in Newbury and would like to volunteer your time, please contact any NCC member and we will gladly show you the trails.

-CVT Fall Foliage Bicycle Ride: (2017 is the 20th year) This year’s annual ride on the Cross Vermont Trail, from Kettle Pond in Groton State Park to Blue Mt.
-School, saw a lot of new riders, both local and from out of the area.
+Cross Vermont Trail Fall Foliage Bicycle Ride: This year is our 23rd annual ride on the Cross Vermont Trail.
+The ride starts from Kettle Pond in Groton State Park and goes to Blue Mt.
+School.
+We had a great turnout in 2019 and saw a lot of new riders, both local and from out of the area.
+This is a family friendly ride, and an ideal way to introduce teens to the sport of trail riding.
 The CVT Fall Foliage ride is held every year on the last Saturday of September.
-(2017 date Saturday September 30).

 The Cross Vermont Trail Association, formed in 1999, is an incorporated, private non-profit organization that is member-based and volunteer-driven.
 We are funded by winning competitive grants and through individual donations from trail users.
 Residents of all towns through which the trail route passes are invited to get involved in the CVTA.
 Get better trails near where you live.
 Maps, guidebook, and more information on the trail routes are available at www.crossvermont.org, or call us at 802-498-0079.